When a potential employer asks why they should hire you, they are really checking to see if your skills will benefit the company.

 - Relate any relevant previous experience to your future performance at the company if you are hired.

-- Focus on any needs that the job posting has listed, and explain how you can meet those needs.
+- Focus on the job posting needs, and how you can meet those needs.

 Mistakes You Should Avoid